-2 The Director of People Services has worked full-time, 37 hours per week, from 1 October 2020.
-Prior to that date this was a part-time post, 32 hours per week.
+- The Director of People Services worked full-time, 37 hours per week, from 1 October 2020.
+Prior to that date this was a part-time post, 32 hours per week. - The Assistant Chief Officer, Community Safety left on 16 June 2021. - 3 The replacement Assistant Chief Officer, Community Safety started on 1 April 2021, therefore full year costs are included here. - The Temporary Assistant Chief Officer, Service Support started on 17 January 2021.
+The full time equivalent salary for this role is £105,085.